svijasvg/cloud/README.md

 Visit **[svija.com][2]** for an overview of the project.

-If you're interested, we can help you set up a server for free.
+If you're interested, we can help you set up an account for free.
 Just go to our **[contact page][3]** and ask!

 [1]: https://docs.svija.com "Visit the documentation site"